mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 ####  3. Pretrained models

-If you want to use the transunet model where the encoder weights have already been trained on imagenet, please follow the instructions in the [README.md](segmentation_models/transunet/vit_checkpoint/README.md) in the [/segmentation_models/transunet/vit_checkpoint](segmentation_models/transunet/vit_checkpoint) directory.
+If you want to use the transunet model where the encoder weights have already been trained on ImageNet, please follow the instructions in the [README.md](segmentation_models/transunet/vit_checkpoint/README.md) in the [/segmentation_models/transunet/vit_checkpoint](segmentation_models/transunet/vit_checkpoint) directory.
-If you want to use the segmenter model where the encoder weights have already been trained on imagenet, please follow the instructions in the [README.md](segmentation_models/segmenter/README.md) in the [/segmentation_models/segmenter](segmentation_models/segmenter) directory.
+If you want to use the segmenter model where the encoder weights have already been trained on ImageNet, please follow the instructions in the [README.md](segmentation_models/segmenter/README.md) in the [/segmentation_models/segmenter](segmentation_models/segmenter) directory.

 ####  4. Training